 Your Acer monitor displays nothing but the “No Signal” message, which means your monitor doesn’t receive a signal from the video card.
 What’s causing this issue?
 The reason could be a broken HDMI cable, a broken monitor, etc. Read on to learn the reasons and the possible solutions.

-If you encounter the “No Signal” issue with you second monitor, you can click this link for the methods.
+Tip: If you encounter the “No Signal” issue with your second monitor, you can click this link for the solutions.

 Method 1: Check the connection

 “No Signal” on a monitor means the connection between the monitor and the computer is loose.
 One of the possible reasons is that the HDMI cable is not plugged in right and not fully seated into the ports.
 To fix the issue, you can try to unplug the cable and re-plug it again.

 1) Turn off your computer and your monitor.

 2) Unplug the HDMI cable from both the monitor end and the computer end.

 3) Wait a few minutes, like 5 minutes.

 4) Re-plug the HDMI cable at both ends.
 Remember to make sure the cable is inserted firmly at both ends.